Kurt Loder: Politics

-Media
+Media and journalism

-Loder defines news as "anything that's interesting."
-He is critical of the idea of new journalism and argues that it has been used as a rhetorical shield for lazy journalism.
-He believes that new technology has fragmented American culture to the extent that no cinematic or musical success can unify it, as with past rock bands such as The Beatles.
-He also strongly supports copyright laws.
-He generally considers himself to be supportive of new media despite his role at MTV, once joking, "MTV is part of Viacom, which controls Paramount, and so on and so forth.
-It's the evil empire."
+Loder has defined news as “anything that's interesting.”
+He has criticized the concept of New Journalism, arguing that it has sometimes been used as a rhetorical shield for lazy or insufficiently factual reporting.

+He has said that technological change and the expansion of available media have fragmented American culture to the point that no single musical or cinematic success can unite a mass audience in the way that acts such as The Beatles once did.

+Loder strongly supports copyright protections for writers, musicians and other creators.
+Although generally supportive of digital and new media, he once joked about the size and influence of MTV's corporate ownership: “MTV is part of Viacom, which controls Paramount, and so on and so forth.
+It's the evil empire.”

-Loder's philosophy on the people he reports on is that:
+Loder has argued that journalists should maintain professional distance from the people they cover:

 You shouldn't make friends.
 It's not a good thing to be friends with people you're covering.
 There's just no point in doing it.
 It's tempting, but they're not going to consider you their friend anyway.
 They just know that you're somebody that can do something for them.
 So you shouldn't really flatter yourself that they want to be your buddy.
-They don't...
+They don't....
 They want you for some reason or other, and you just have to fend that off all the time.
 And you can't really cover people critically that you're friends with.
 How would that work?
 That would be bad.
 So you always have to keep that in mind.